By Jon Bloomer

 NH: The first guitar that I built was a thinner Les Paul with an oil/wax finish, in 1993, while attending the guitar building school (www.formentera-guitars.com).
 Mahogany body & neck, maple top, maple bound ebony board, matching headstock.

 NH: After I scrapped the idea to become an architect and kissed college goodbye, I did open my first little shop (1996/ 1997) where I did both – guitar building and repairs.
 At this time many repairs… Later, my shop became an authorized repair center for PRS as well as for Godin and Valley Arts.
 That was the time I learned a great deal in terms of experience and hands-on know-how from dealing with guitars of this caliber.
 Paul Reed Smith has been an extremely important person in my life.
-He really thought of me a lot, and without him, there would be no Nik Huber guitars!
+He taught of me a lot, and without him, there would be no Nik Huber guitars!

 During all this, I also kept on playing paying gigs in bands, which is something I still love and do.
-The bottom line is, my interest really comes from both sides, as a player but also as a “wood nut”… I have not built for another company.
+The bottom line is, my interest comes from both sides, as a player but also as a “wood nut”… I have not built for another company.

 GC: Were there many electric guitar luthiers in Germany at that time?

 NH: Well, not as many as we have now.
 But for example, Ulrich Teuffel and Jörg Tandler started earlier than I did and have already been known in Germany.
-Of course, bigger companies like Warwick and Höfner where always there.
+Of course, bigger companies like Warwick and Höfner were always there.
 A few small company builders stopped their business since that time.

 GC: What sets your guitars apart from other boutique guitars?